Swati4star/Images-to-PDF/CONTRIBUTING.md

 ### 2. Fork & create a branch

-If this is something you think you can fix, then [fork Active Admin][] and create a branch with a descriptive name.
+If this is something you think you can fix, then create a branch with a descriptive name.

 A good branch name would be (where issue #13 is the ticket you're working on):